classiebit/eventmie-pro-docs/resources/docs/3.0/bookings/email-notifications.md

 <a name="customer-notifications"></a>
 ## Customer Notifications

-The customer receives notifications on-
+Customers receive notifications for:

-1. Making a new booking or if the Organizer or Admin makes a booking for the customer.
+1. New bookings (including bookings made by Organizers or Admins on their behalf).
-2. Submitting booking cancellation requests, and booking cancellation status updates.
+2. Booking cancellation requests and status updates.
-3. On registering a new account (Signup).
+3. New account registration (Signup).

 ---